 What’s Worth It?

 Now that we’ve got this large collection of numbers that go into the price of your ticket, I feel like it’s time for a nice chart so we can see them all in one place.
+For the Park Hopper and Park Hopper Plus, this chart uses the mode since it shows the price you’re most likely to pay.
+But remember that the range is only $10 wide – it’s not likely to be the make-or-break factor in your decision about Park Hoppers.

 One thing to remember about Disney tickets: you can add on features or extra days, right up until the end of the last day that you use them in the parks.
-It will only cost you the difference between the original price of the ticket you’re upgrading to, and the price of the ticket you initially bought.
+It will only cost you the difference between the price of the ticket you’re upgrading to, and the price of the ticket you initially bought.
 It’s never too late to make your ticket more expensive, but it’s hard to make it cheaper once Disney has your money.

 All.
 The.
 Prices.